His Ideas and Illusions

 People of all ages live in Utopia.
 The number of residents is balanced.

-There are means of transportation that are not essential since everyone lives close to their workplace.
-The people there don't need vacations.
-They live in paradise.
+Everyone lives close to their workplace.
+The people there don't need a vacation; they live in paradise.

-To travel from A to B, they use ultralight bikes made of carbon fiber and narrow spoked wheels that are powered by pedals or have a sail to be driven by the wind.
+To travel from A to B, they use ultralight bikes made of carbon narrow spoked wheels powered by pedals or have sails driven by the wind.
 Electrically powered vehicles are available in emergencies.
-Public transportation, when required, is for free.
+Public transportation, when required, is free.

 All kinds of food are available in abundance: millet, oatmeal, rice, fruits, vegetables, milk, eggs, bread, and whatever else.
 There are also grapes, beer, vines, Champagne, tobacco, hemp, chocolate, Black Forest cake and there’re like.